 For more information on P index-based plans.

 Confinement feeding operations must continue to comply with other manure application requirements, including separation distances and applying manure without polluting state waters.
 For more information, see the section on manure applicator certification.

 Producers are required by state law to keep records for five years of manure application and make them available to DNR for review.
 There are some record keeping requirements for commercial manure applicators as well.
 For more information, see land application of manure.
 The DNR provides a recordkeeping form which producers can use, form 542-8002 or 542-8002.

 Requirements for Manure Management Plan (MMP) Forms

 To be acceptable, the manure management plans (MMPs) must meet specific criteria outlined in Iowa law and DNR rules, including basing maximum applications on the nitrogen and phosphorus needs of the crops being grown, identifying the specific land areas on which manure will be applied, and specifying planned application methods and timing.
 The original plans are filed with the DNR and the appropriate county(ies), and a current plan must be maintained within a 30-mile radius of the operation and made available for review by DNR staff.

-Instructions and Introduction for information about who must submit an MMP, who must submit annual updates, what parts of the form must be filled out and what parts are optional, new fee requirements, calculating animal units and where to submit your plan or plan update.
+Find the Instructions and Introduction at the beginning of each type of Manure Management Plan (Word document, Excel spreadsheet or pdf) linked below.
+Information about who must submit an MMP, who must submit annual updates can be found above.
+See the form for what parts of the form must be filled out and what parts are optional, fee requirements, calculating animal units and where to submit your plan or plan update.
 Or, the MMP fact sheet also has additional information.